CIS565-Fall-2013/Project2-Pathtracer/README.md

 Since the number of the ray in the ray pool decreases we need fewer blocks per grid when launching the kernel.
 Hence, we can have a quite fast execution speed for the path tracer.

-Please run the 565Raytracer.sln file rather to run the 565Pathtracer.sln one.
+Note: Please run the 565Raytracer.sln file rather to run the 565Pathtracer.sln one, you can directly copy the 565Raytracer file from the Project 1 repo.
 Thank you :)

 -------------------------------------------------------------------------------
 FEATURES IMPLEMENTED